E-Invoicing in Europe 2026 - The Big Bang: Belgium, France, Poland and What It Means for UK Sellers

 First, you need to ensure your invoicing infrastructure can produce compliant documents for each market you serve.
 Stripe alone will not do this - you need integration with an invoicing system that understands the local requirements.

-Second, if your customers are VAT-registered businesses in Belgium, France or Spain, they will expect invoices in formats compliant with their local systems.
-Right now the obligation covers domestic transactions in those countries, but the trend is unmistakable: digital invoices are becoming the standard, and businesses that can issue them will be preferred suppliers.
+Second, if your customers are VAT-registered businesses in Belgium or France, they will expect invoices in formats compliant with their local systems, and Spanish buyers will follow as that mandate phases in from 2027.
+Right now the live obligation covers domestic transactions in those countries, but the trend is unmistakable: digital invoices are becoming the standard, and businesses that can issue them will be preferred suppliers.

 ViDA - Europe's vision for 2030